Gabs48/irobotique_tools/README.md

 **Congratulation!
 Your BeagleBone is now set to communicate through the air without any cable!**

 ## PART 7 : Install ROS Indigo ##
+TODO
+**Congratulation!
+You are now able to integrate your BeagleBone into a robot!**

 ## PART 8 : Install and set-up Irobotique packages ##
+TODO
+**Congratulation!
+You can now communicate with ROS on your BeagleBone from everywhere in the world!**

+## PART 9 : Set-up RS232 connection with an arduino nano ##
+TODO
+Louis?

+## PART 10 : Write a ROS package to
+TODO